BrunoBianchi/BrunoBianchi/README.md

 ## About Me

+I’m  actively working on a **Research & Development (R&D) project** for **Vertis**, focused on developing an **automated mobile network monitoring solution**.
+This project leverages **Artificial Intelligence (AI)** methods to optimize and improve network performance, providing real-time monitoring and analysis.
-I’m a **Full Stack Developer** at [AsimovJr](https://github.com/Asimovjr), with a strong passion for technology, programming, and solving complex challenges.
+I also have a strong passion for technology, programming, and solving complex challenges.
 My journey in the tech world began over seven years ago, and I've since gained expertise in:

 - **Languages**: TypeScript, JavaScript, Java, Python, R, Haskell
 - **Back-End**: Node.js, Nest.js, Prisma, MongoDB, PostgreSQL, Firebase
 - **Front-End**: Angular
 - **Tools**: VS Code, Git

-I’m also actively working on a **Research & Development (R&D) project** for **Vertis**, focused on developing an **automated mobile network monitoring solution**.
-This project leverages **Artificial Intelligence (AI)** methods to optimize and improve network performance, providing real-time monitoring and analysis.

 I’m always eager to explore new technologies, improve my skills, and contribute to innovative projects.